Ernest B. Schoedsack: King Kong and early 1930s films

 While Schoedsack and Cooper made several other films together, they are most known for directing the 1933 film King Kong.
 After finishing production on The Most Dangerous Game, Schoedsack joined Cooper in the production of King Kong.
 Schoedsack focused on scenes with human actors, while Cooper headed the special effects.
 Schoedsack, Cooper, and Rose inspired the characters of John Driscoll, Carl Denham, and Ann Darrow, respectively.
-The script was co-written by Schoedsack's wife, Rose.
+The script was co-written by Schoedsack's wife, Ruth Rose.
 This film marked a transition in the working relationship of Schoedsack and Cooper.
 After the film, Schoedsack only directed films, while Cooper produced them.
 Their partnership ended, however, in the late 1930s.

-In 1932, after filming King Kong, Schoedsack worked on shooting for a film that was never completed called Arabia.
+In 1933, after filming King Kong, Schoedsack worked on shooting for a film that was never completed called Arabia.
 For this project, Schoedsack went to shoot on location in Syria.
 Another film was made in the King Kong franchise.
 Rose wrote the screenplay for the next film, Son of Kong, which was released in 1933 by RKO.
 Schoedsack was the sole director of the film.
 Also in 1933, Rose and Schoedsack collaborated on the film Blind Adventure.